vanus-labs/docs/tutorials/billing/README.md

 ### Create Target End  - Feishu-bot

-Use the command line of Vanus create the event target: [Feishu-bot](https://github.com/linkall-labs/vance/blob/main/connectors/sink-feishu-bot/README.md)
+With the command line of Vanus,  you create the event sink end: [Feishu-bot](https://github.com/linkall-labs/vance/blob/main/connectors/sink-feishu-bot/README.md)

 1. Modify sink-feishu-bot.yaml, attribute `env`
-   - Modify ` V_TARGET` ，this is webhook provided by feishu-bot
+   - Modify ` V_TARGET` ,this is a webhook provided by feishu-bot
-   - Modify `FEISHU_SECRET` ，this is secret token provided by feishu-bot
+   - Modify `FEISHU_SECRET` , this is a secret token provided by feishu-bot

 2. Then, apply that yaml using `kubectl`: